alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 You may need to remind non-vegetarians not to eat all the vegetarian food, so the vegetarians don't go hungry!
 Separate queues for different types of food, or taking people's food orders in advance, can both help with this.

-### Provide non-alcoholic, low-caffeine and low-sugar drinks
+<h3 id="provide-non-alcoholic-low-caffeine-and-low-sugar-drinks">Provide non-alcoholic, low-caffeine and low-sugar drinks</h3>

 The tech industry has a problem with alcohol.
 There's a bit fo a drinking culture.